usaid-cs/yesterday-i-learned/mathematics.md

+1. In the world if statistics, the probability of something happening, and the probability of that something *not* happening, always combine to 1 (100%).
 1. [9629, 8093, and 8068](https://brandongaille.com/least-used-4-digit-atm-pin-numbers/) are the least-used four-digit PINs.
 1. If everyone produces four offsprings at the age of 12, then it is completely possible to end up with 7 billion people after 500 generations.
 1. Doubles the risk means nothing if the original risk is 1 out of 10 million.